A topic from the subject of Analytical Chemistry in Chemistry.

 • Filtering

-The prepared sample is then analyzed using a variety of techniques.
-These techniques may include:
+The prepared sample is then analyzed using various techniques, such as:

 • Spectroscopy